World Of Historical

 You can find a list of such resources by clicking on this article, ‘How to Learn HEMA‘.

-If you don’t live near an existing club that teaches HEMA you could start a study group where you and a friend practice based on books and videos.
-Please read our ‘How to learn HEMA’ page for access to resources.
+If you don’t live near an existing club that teaches HEMA you could start a study group where you and a friend practice based on books, videos and online courses.
+Please read our ‘How to learn HEMA when there is no club near you‘ page for access to resources.

 If you have no prior martial art experience or don’t feel confident that you can learn from books or videos, what you can do is look for a sport fencing club near you.
 While sport fencing is different than HEMA it does teach many skills which are transferable to HEMA.
 By studying sport fencing you will be able to acquire the necessary skills to then better understand the source material and videos, and teach yourself.